-Staff will check all children for signs of illness when they arrive at the center and throughout the day.
+Staff will check all children for signs of illness when they arrive at the school and throughout the day.
 (WAC 110-300-0205-1) If the following signs of a possibly contagious illness are present, a child will be excluded.
 The parent will be called to pick up their child.
+Kaleidoscope office staff will be called to pick up the child if parents cannot arrive within 15 minutes.
 The child will be kept in the office and the office staff will care for the child until the parent arrives.
 (WAC 110-300-0205-3) Emergency contacts will be called if parent does not arrive within 30 minutes